 A list of approved XML submission partners for the CMS-1500 is posted on the XML Forms Submission section of the Board's website and is updated after each entity successfully completes testing and executes an XML Submission Partner Agreement with the Board.

-Please contact the WCB Customer Support Unit if you have technical questions regarding adding an XML submission partner.
+Please contact the WCB Online Services Technical Support Unit if you have technical questions regarding adding an XML submission partner.

 Workers' compensation payers will electronically transmit Explanation of Benefits/Explanation of Reviews (EOBs/EORs) to their XML submission partners upon adjudication of the associated electronic CMS-1500 medical bills.
 The electronic EOBs/EORs may be in the X12 835 EDI standard or any other mutually agreed-upon data file format.
 Such EOB/EOR data will be forwarded from the XML submission partner back to the provider.